 Missing shingles and sagging gutters do more than make your home look shoddy; they can cause seriously spendy problems.
 Water takes the path of least resistance and exploits any crack, gap or hole it can find.
 Left unrepaired, the damage can quickly make its way down to your sub roofing, or, in the case of damaged gutters, down to your foundation.
 If you notice that your gutters are having trouble moving water away from your foundation, or if it’s been a while since you’ve had your roof inspected, it’s a good idea to have a roofing pro stop by for an inspection.

-The average cost to have your roof inspected is $230, and if there is damage you can’t see, it’ll be worth every penny.
+The average cost to have your roof inspected is about $200, and if there is damage you can’t see, it’ll be worth every penny.
 Do it before the damage is too extensive.
-It’s only about $650 to have your roof repaired, but it can cost $6,500 or more to have a new roof installed.
+The cost of roof repairs is only about $850 to have your roof repaired, but a new roof installation costs $8,000 or more.Get a Professional Roof Repair

 Has your fence seen better days?
 If so, taking the time to fix it now could prevent you from having to replace the whole thing down the road.
 In many cases, all you’ll need to do is pressure wash it, replace missing or damaged boards, and throw on a fresh coat of stain or paint.
 Unless it’s really worse for wear, you should be able to tackle the project in a weekend.
 Don’t have a fence?
 Now’s the perfect time to start gathering estimates from at least three pros.